gigawatson/dev-machine/README.md

 # Dev Machine Setup (Mac)

+This is more or less in order if setting up a new dev machine.

 ## Fonts

 [Fira Code](https://github.com/tonsky/FiraCode) is a nice monospace font with programming ligatures for use in all consoles and code editors.